potamides/dotfiles/README.md

 ```

 Files in the root folder should be symlinked to `$HOME` and everything in the
 config folder should be symlinked to `$HOME/.config/`.
-It is assumed that the
+I assume that the
 following applications are already installed.
 I just explain how to get my
 particular configurations running.

-### Prerequesites

-Make sure that the fonts [DejaVu Sans](https://dejavu-fonts.github.io/) and
+Also make sure that the fonts [DejaVu Sans](https://dejavu-fonts.github.io/)
-[Sauce Code Pro Nerd
+and [Sauce Code Pro Nerd
 Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro)
 are installed.
-[Boxes](https://boxes.thomasjensen.com/) is required for the terminal greeter.

 ### Neovim